How The Log College

 The College of New Jersey (later called Princeton) was formed precisely to be an American New Light alternative to Harvard and Yale which were anti-revival.
 In 1742, David Brainerd was kicked out of Yale because he suggested that a certain instructor at Yale had less of the Holy Spirit than a chair.
 Jonathan Edwards tried to have him reinstated, but to no avail.
 Some said, “if it had not been for the treatment received by Mr. Brainerd at Yale, New Jersey College would never had been erected.”

-The College of New Jersey taught the American New Light Calvinist theology of Jonathan Edwards until he died and John Witherspoon was made president in 1768.
+The College of New Jersey taught the American New Light Calvinist theology of Jonathan Edwards until John Witherspoon was made president in 1768.
 If Edwards had been alive when Witherspoon was brought in, I have no doubt he would have vehemently resisted the appointment the way he resisted the Old Light sabotage of the Log College in 1738.
 Witherspoon replaced Biblical supernatural spirituality with Enlightenment metaphysical material causation psychology.
 All manifestations of the Holy Spirit were liable then to be called “enthusiasm”.

 In 1838, it became expedient for so-called Old School Presbyterians (really a diverse group led by Scottish Common Sense Realists) to recast an embarrassing chapter of history as the “good old days”.